Rodeobe/coloursofhydrogen/README.md

 # United Colors of Hydrogen

-### Introduction
-I'm active in the renewable energy field.
-I want to use this overview to share my vision on the (hydrogen) future.

 Hydrogen is often categorized in colors (green, blue, etc) according to how it is produced.
 However, this "color coding" is not uniform or standardized. **The goal of this open project is to standardize this**.

 Read about [the principles](#Principles) of the code, how to [join the project](#Participate).